There. I said it. Motivation is a crock.

 *(Yes, it’s important to honor commitments to others, of course.
 But it’s even more important to honor the commitments you make to yourself.
 Do you trust yourself to do so?)

 If you liked this post, you might like this article: “Is that fair?”

-And you also might find the Change Leadership workshop of interest, including the video on that page defining the core reasons for resistance to change.
+And you also might find the Change Leadership workshop of interest, including the introductory video on that page.